Keksuccino/docs_fancymenu/docs/text-in-menus.md

 # Text Content

 The Text element can fetch its content in many ways.
-It allows you to set a source for its text content, which can be a direct plain text input, a local text file in FancyMenu's `assets` folder (`/config/fancymenu/assets/`), a web text file (via URL) or a local text file loaded via resource pack.
+It allows you to set a source for its text content, which can be a direct plain text input, a local text file in FancyMenu's assets directory (`<game-directory>/config/fancymenu/assets/`), a web text file (via URL) or a local text file loaded via resource pack.

 Using the web source type as text source is especially useful if you want to make something like a changelog that's always up-to-date or a news tickers and similar things, without the need to release an update for your modpack.